Nexmo/station/_documentation/en/voice/voice-api/guides/ncco.md

 `conversation_uuid` | The unique ID for this Conversation.
 `uuid`              | The unique ID for this Call.

-You can use these parameters to customize the NCCO you return to Nexmo.
+You can use these parameters to customize the NCCO you return to Vonage.
 The following code examples show how to provide the NCCO that controls your call or conversation:

 ```tabbed_examples
 source: '_examples/voice/ncco/creating-a-custom-call-or-conversation-for-each-user'